-For this article, the strategic direction and cultural factors in relationship to operations, research and education in Enterprise Architecture are considered.
-We assume status quo in regards to your university’s culture for this assessment, specifically the perception of Information Technology.
+For this article, the strategic direction and cultural factors in relation to operations, research and education in Enterprise Architecture are considered.
+We assume the status quo in regards to your university’s culture for this assessment, specifically the perception of Information Technology.
 The following table shows what we considered:

 |Current State (Observations)||

 |Future State (Recommendations)||

 This assessment reveals that currently where Enterprise Architecture is placed in the organization, it will not be able to provide the organizational transformational value that aspires to provide.
 Additionally, your university should start providing comprehensive programs in this field otherwise they would be left behind other educational institutions that are already moving in this direction.